gt-cec/haato-sim/readme.md

 Human-AI Aerial Teaming Operations (HAATO) is an open-source research testbed for studying human-AI teamwork in simulated aerial missions.
 It connects Python mission logic, AI wingman policies, custom X-Plane 12 plugins, cockpit displays, voice/joystick interaction, and telemetry logging into a reusable experimental framework.

-The current codebase includes multiple aerial teaming missions. **Fire Scouting** is the most mature and thoroughly tested mission because it has been used for the main HAATO experiment, while the Recon Race and ISR Patrol missions are intended to be usable starting points that may need additional validation or refinement for a new study.
+The current codebase includes multiple aerial teaming missions. **Aerial Firefighting** is the most mature and thoroughly tested mission because it has been used for the main HAATO experiment, while the Recon Race and ISR Patrol missions are intended to be usable starting points that may need additional validation or refinement for a new study.

 HAATO was developed by Ryan Bowers and David Feder at the Georgia Institute of Technology.